iv-g-ru/XS/README.md

-ENG: (English language documentation may not be complete (javadoc).
-For javadoc, you can use Google Translate.)
+ENG: (For reading javadoc, you can use Google Translate.)

 About the project:
 This is a lightweight interpreted programming language with an interpreter in a jar size of less than 50 KB.
 XS can serve as a scripting language in a project or as a standalone language.
 XS can interact with the Java ecosystem and make system calls, and also features built-in multithreading and the ability to make system calls.